Published:

 Is LIDAR Active or Passive?

-Light detection and Ranging (LiDAR) is an active remote sensing technology that measures ground height.
+Light Detection And Ranging (LiDAR) is an active remote sensing technology that measures ground height.
 Essentially what is measured is a time for a laser pulse to bounce back to a detector.

 Passive Sensing

-Similarly to an active sensing, passive sensing shall be examined through the capacity of the sensors.
+Similarly to active sensing, passive sensing shall be examined through the capacity of the sensors.
 Identification of the types of these sensors have to come from the essential qualities they possess, which is that these sensors are designed to react to natural emissions produced in the vicinity of their environments.

 This means that passive sensors need no additional powering as these do not create a special field of energy, but rather respond to changes of physical quantities within the spectrum of energy around them that is preexisting or created independent from them.

-Passive sensors are famous for their responsiveness to vibrations, light, radiation, heat, magnetic field, etc. Some examples of the technologies and sensors used as passive sensing systems are thermal, photography, electric field, seismic, chemical magnetic field sensing devices.
+Passive sensors are famous for their responsiveness to vibrations, light, radiation, heat, magnetic field, etc. Some examples of the technologies and sensors used as passive sensing systems are thermal, photography, electric field, seismic, chemical and magnetic field sensing devices.

-These devices provide the measurements in real-time through a magnetic field that is induced within their vicinity.
+MicroWires provide the measurements in real-time through a magnetic field that is induced within their vicinity.
 The resolution is high as can be, and due to the special size, flexibility and compatibility, these can be placed into a variety of materials and thus, find use in a variety of industries that require passive sensing.

 Passive Sensors vs Active Sensors: which one should replace the other?